nabeelaqeel/SEM4/Network Security - WIC2002/Final.md

 > ```

 # Job of Network Security profession
+- File : `Network Security v1.0 - Module 3.pptx`
 - responsible for maintaining data assurance for an organization and ensuring the integrity and confidentiality of information.
+- Job roles
+	- Chief Information Officer (CIO)
+	- Information Security Officer(CISO)
+	- Security Operations(SecOps) Manager
+	- Chief Security Officer(CSO)
+	- Security Manger
+	- Network Security Engineer
 -
 # CIA
+- `Confidentiality`
+	- Only authorized individuals, entities, or processes can access sensitive information.
+- `Integrity`
+	- This refers to the protection of data from unauthorized alteration.
+- `Availability`
+	- Authorized users must have uninterrupted access to the network resources and data that they require

 # Malware , worm , virus
 - File :  `Network Security v1.0 - Module 2.pptx`